 Asbestos is the name given to a group of minerals that all share similar properties.
 Asbestos is only found in insulation made from vermiculite that was mined in Libby, Montana.
 Though that mine was shut down in 1990, the legacy of the tainted vermiculite it produced persists in a variety of products we may come into contact with.

 Even limited periods of exposure to asbestos can lead to the development of lung cancer or mesothelioma.
 Because of this, if you suspect your attic contains vermiculite insulation do not disturb it.
 Leave the attic and limit access to it until you can have your insulation professionally tested by a trained and accredited asbestos expert.

-If you have questions about your attic insulation or are concerned about asbestos in your attic, contact us at Attic Construction today!
+Skip the “attic cleaning near me” search and instead give us a call if you have questions about your attic insulation or are concerned about asbestos in your attic, contact us at Attic Construction today!

 - “Asbestos: Overview” https://www.osha.gov/asbestos